ID: 32722 (MAG-MAG-P90-170x1)

 However, because these magazines are rock solid and hold an enormous capacity for a midcap, I have given it 3/5 stars.
 I think that the design is good but the spring they used could have been a lot stronger.
 I will update this review if I end up finding a solution to this problem.
 For now I suggest getting the 68rd low-caps.
 They might feel cheap, but they are the only magazine to function flawlessly in all 3 of the guns mentioned above.
 The King Arms midcaps also look promising, so those might be worth a shot.
 As for these and the hicaps, they aren't worth your time.

-Discuss about MAG 170 Round Midcap Magazine for P90 Series Airsoft AEG (One) with your friends and fellow Evike.com shoppers!
+Discuss about MAG 170 Round Midcap Magazine for P90 Series Airsoft AEG (Package: Single Magazine) with your friends and fellow Evike.com shoppers!

 Comment or answer questions for a chance to win awesome prizes.